omkardusane/tdfy/index.md

 ## Criteria for joining: (not strict, anyone may join)

-- You want to make a career in Software Development Landscape in India
+- You want to make a great career in Software Development Landscape in India.
 - Are graduating with a bachelor's degree in next 2 years or graduated 2 years ago.

 ### Group D: Developer Minds: